Automattic/jetpack/readme.txt

 * Updated the settings page, moving things around. [#173](https://github.com/Automattic/wp-super-cache/pull/173)
 * Make file locking less attractive on the settings page and fixed the WPSC_DISABLE_LOCKING constant so it really disables file locking even if the user has enabled it already.
 * Added a WPSC_REMOVE_SEMAPHORE constant that must be defined if sem_remove() is to be used as it may cause problems.  [#174](https://github.com/Automattic/wp-super-cache/pull/174)
-* Added a "wpsc_delete_related_pages_on_edit" filter that on returning 0 will disable deletion of pages outside of page being edited.
+* Added a "wpsc_delete_related_pages_on_edit" filter that on returning 0 will disable deletion of pages outside of page being edited. [#175](https://github.com/Automattic/wp-super-cache/pull/175)
+* Fixed plugin deleting all cached pages when a site had a static homepage. [#175](https://github.com/Automattic/wp-super-cache/pull/175)

 = 1.4.8 =
 * Removed malware URL in a code comment. (harmless to operation of plugin but gets flagged by A/V software)